Jpflames/Zando-project-/README.md

 # Zando-project-

-godson repository.
+## Information

-contains zonda files, upwork files and image for upwork
+This contains files on my design of the Zando project